GhostBed vs. Casper Mattress

 |Return cost and process||No cost; company picks up||No cost; company picks up|

 The prices for each size of the GhostBed and Casper mattresses are listed in the table below.

-The cost for the original Casper and the GhostBed Classic are not identical, but the difference in price between them is minimal.
+The cost for the original Casper and the GhostBed Classic are similar, but the GhostBed is a more affordable option.
 Moreover, both companies offer discounts and coupons that can further reduce your out-of-pocket cost.

 While price isn’t a clear differentiator, we can say that both of these are a solid value for well-designed all-foam mattresses.
 Neither is available at a bargain basement price, but given their track record and the quality of the materials used, the prices for both are reasonable.